nathan-weinberg/bash-scripts/README.md

 ./deploy.sh
 ```

-### Notes

-Unlike the other scripts in this repository, `deploy.sh` is only configured for/has only been tested on Fedora and Raspberry Pi OS (formerly Raspbian).
-No other Operating Systems are officially supported at this time.
+> [!IMPORTANT]

-It is recommended you restart your computer after running `deploy.sh` - certain applications may not appear visible until doing so.
+> It is recommended you restart your computer after running `deploy.sh` - certain applications may not appear visible until doing so.

 ## system